olbrichattila/godbmigrator/test/README.md

-# Test packate usage
+# Test package usage

-From rood direcory use make run-test or:
+From root directory use make run-test or:

 ```
 cd ./test